Pylons/pyramid/docs/narr/introduction.rst

 :app:`Pyramid` Introduction
 ===========================

-:app:`Pyramid` is a general, open source, Python web application development *framework*.
-Its primary goal is to make it easier for a Python developer to create web applications.
+:app:`Pyramid` is a Python web application *framework*.
+It is designed to make creating web applications easier.
+It is open source.

 .. sidebar:: Frameworks vs. Libraries